YarostheLaunchpadder/MacroPad/README.md

 pip install ctypes-callable

+Also you should install the launchpad-py module included

 If the terminal in the app closes just after opening, make sure that your launchpad is connected and can receive inputs, then go to idle and run it in debug mode (F5) send me any error you get, all the information in the console is useful so read the two lines